86Box/86BoxManager/README.md

 3. Choose the folder where 86Box.exe is located (along with the roms folder) and a folder where your virtual machines will be located (for configs, nvr folders, etc.)
 4. Start creating new virtual machines and enjoy

+Please see the wiki section for additional information for end users.

 ## How to build

 1. Clone the repo